square/workflow/swift/Samples/Tutorial/Tutorial2.md

 ## Setup

+To follow this tutorial:
+- Open your terminal and run `bundle exec pod install` in the `swift/Samples/Tutorial` directory.
+- Open `Tutorial.xcworkspace` and build the `Tutorial` Scheme.

-Start from the completed code from Tutorial 1, or if you're jumping ahead, the completed `Tutorial1` pod.
+Start from implementation of `Tutorial1` if you're skipping ahead.
+You can run this by updating the `AppDelegate` to import `Tutorial1` instead of `TutorialBase`.

 ## Second Workflow